Get

 Which Breed Is Right for You?

-Both the English Shepherd and Australian Shepherd are great dogs for experienced dog owners that have the time to provide plenty of exercise and companionship.
+Both the English Shepherd and Australian Shepherd are great dogs for experienced dog owners who have the time to provide plenty of exercise and companionship.
 Both can live in apartments if they have enough exercise opportunities, but they thrive in bigger homes with a safe yard where they can run around.

 English Shepherds tend to have friendlier personalities and do well with young children.
 Australian Shepherds can also be great family pets, but they may require a little more supervision at first when socializing with young children.
 If you have other pets in the house, early socialization is a must for both breeds.